Effective date: June 30, 2023

-Information We Collect Directly.
 We collect information directly from individuals that use our Services, register for or attend our events or otherwise communicate or interact with us.
-For example:

-- Other: we may use CCTV and similar tools to monitor and secure our premises, which may lead to the collection of recordings about visitors to our premises.
+- Other: We may use CCTV and similar tools to monitor and secure our premises, which may lead to the collection of recordings about visitors to our premises.
 Further, if you contact our customer support services or participate in public events or webinars, we may record these interactions.

 We may collect personal information about you from third parties we work with such as third-party providers of services to us (e.g., fraud detection, identity verification and security), social networks, advertising networks, analytics providers, event sponsors, joint marketing partners, public records, and our affiliated companies.

-- information from advertising networks or analytics providers related to your viewing of interactions with our ads, marketing or other content.
+- Information from advertising networks or analytics providers related to your viewing of interactions with our ads, marketing or other content.